James McKern

-James Gordon Young McKern (7 July 1888 - 14 July 1975) was an Australian mining engineer, geologist and petrologist who became an executive with the petroleum company Mobil.
+James Gordon Young McKern (7 July 1888 – 14 July 1975) was an Australian mining engineer, geologist and petrologist who became an executive with the petroleum company Mobil.
 In retirement he was a pioneer of the nature conservation movement in Australia.
-His papers are held by the J S Battye Library in Perth, Western Australia and his education medals are held by the Powerhouse Museum in Sydney, New South Wales.
+His papers are held by the J S Battye Library in Perth, Western Australia and his education medals are held by the Powerhouse Museum in Sydney.